cbmarcum/lazybones/README.md

 add an empty `.retain` file to each one.
 When the template archive is created, any `.retain` files are filtered out (but the containing directories are included).

+Publishing templates previously included uploading the templates to your Bintray account.
+Since Bintray is no longer available, Skeletor has replaced this with creating a manifest file that contains the template metadata needed by the command line application for listing template information.
+This manifest file along with the template packages form a Simple URL based repository.

-To package up a template contained in a template project created from the `lazybones-project` template, simply run this from the directory with the `build.gradle` file.
+To publish a template contained in a template project created from the `lazybones-project` template, simply run this from the directory with the `build.gradle` file.
 Usually right above the `templates` directory that contains the templates which are the sub-directories.

+    ./gradlew publishTemplate<TemplateName>

-For core templates in this project, run from the Skeletor project root directory.
+For core templates in this project, run from the Skeletor project root directory and include the `l`azybones-templates` sub-project:

-    ./gradlew packageTemplate<TemplateName>
+    ./gradlew :lazybones-templates:publishTemplate<TemplateName>

 The name of the project template comes from the containing directory, which is assumed to be lowercase hyphenated.
 The template name is the equivalent camel case form.
-So the template directory structure in `templates/my-template` results in a template called 'MyTemplate', which can be packaged with:
+So the template directory structure in `templates/my-template` results in a template called 'MyTemplate', which can be published with:

-    ./gradlew packageTemplateMyTemplate
+    ./gradlew publishTemplateMyTemplate

 The project template archive will be created in the build directory with the name `<template name>-template-<version>.zip`.
 See the small section below on how the template version is derived.

-You can also package all the templates in one fell swoop:
+You can also publish all the templates in one fell swoop:

-    ./gradlew packageAllTemplates

-Publishing templates is currently not supported since Bintray is shut down the publishing commands will fail.

-    ./gradlew publishTemplate<TemplateName>
-and:

     ./gradlew publishAllTemplates

-Manual publishing is a simple matter of creating a `skeltor-manifest.txt` file with a CSV format with a header and entries for each template version you want to make available for Skeletor like:
+The manifest file `skeletor-manifest.txt` is just a CSV formatted text file with a header and entries for each template version you want to make available for Skeletor like:

     name,version,owner,description
     aoo-addin-java-template,0.3.0,"Code Builders, LLC","Apache OpenOffice Add-In Template for Java"